BenjiThatFoxGuy/userscripts/README.md

 ## 🌍 Custom Update URLs

-To ensure reliable updates, all userscripts reference a custom update metadata URL hosted at **[updates.benjifox.gay](https://updates.benjifox.gay)**.
-If this server is unavailable for any reason, a fallback **GitHub Gist** mirror is used where applicable.
+All userscripts in this repository use a custom update metadata URL hosted at **[updates.benjifox.gay](https://updates.benjifox.gay)** for reliable updates.
+If this server is unavailable, a fallback **GitHub Gist** mirror is used where applicable.
 This helps maintain functionality even during outages.

 ---

 ## 📂 Repository Structure

+- **`nitter-redirect/`**: Scripts for redirecting Twitter links to Nitter.
+- **`vrcw.net/`**: Scripts for converting VRCW world IDs to VRCX deeplinks.
+- **`nexusmods.com/`**: Scripts for automating downloads on Nexus Mods.
+- **`e621.net/`**: Scripts for restoring deleted e621/e926 posts.

+---

+## 🤝 Contributing

+Contributions are welcome!
+If you have a script that you think would fit in well here, or improvements to existing scripts, feel free to fork the repo and submit a pull request.

+---

+## 📝 Changelog

+### v1.0.0
+- Initial release of userscripts collection.

+### v1.1.0
+- Added e621 Deleted Post Restorer script.
+- Improved installation instructions.

+### v1.2.0
+- Updated metadata and installation links.
+- Fixed minor bugs in scripts.

+---

+## 📧 Contact
+For questions, suggestions, or to get in touch, please visit my [website](https://benjifox.gay) for up-to-date contact information, including my email address.